Store Hours

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden.
-A wide variety of plants, veggies, and flowers thrive in southern California.
-If you've got good soil drainage, you can even grow citrus trees.
-You’ll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.
+The weather and climate make it easy to get and keep a beautiful garden.
+A wide variety of plants, flowers, and veggies thrive in southern California.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You’ll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Planting tomatoes will yield thriving fruit and leaves, as they’re tropical in origin and are happiest in the heat.

 Start Seeds Indoors